PaddlePaddle/PaddleHelix/apps/fewshot_molecular_property/README.md

 ## Datasets

 Tox21, SIDER, MUV and ToxCast are previously downloaded from [SNAP](http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip).
-You can download the data [here](https://drive.google.com/file/d/1K3c4iCFHEKUuDVSGBtBYr8EOegvIJulO/view?usp=sharing), unzip the file and put the resultant ``muv, sider, tox21, and toxcast" in the data folder.
+You can download the data [here](https://drive.google.com/file/d/1K3c4iCFHEKUuDVSGBtBYr8EOegvIJulO/view?usp=sharing), unzip the file and put the resultant `muv, sider, tox21, and toxcast` in the data folder.

 ## Experiments